Modurail/Publications/Operations/2022/Dispatching Quick Guide.md

 2. After the dispatcher approves your request, you may begin building your consist.

+3. Remove all boxes, cases, etc. from the setup table.

-3. Notify the dispatcher anytime you want to move to a different block (e.g., yard to main track or vice versa).
+4. Notify the dispatcher anytime you want to move to a different block (e.g., yard to main track or vice versa).
 Wait for the dispatcher to approve the request before making the move.

-6. Follow the general **Operating Guidelines and 'Rules of the Road'** and enjoy operating your train!
+5. Follow the general **Operating Guidelines and 'Rules of the Road'** and enjoy operating your train!

 [^DISP1]: Depending on the event, this may be the '*Trainmaster*' and/or a '*Yardmaster*'.
 For simplicity, '*Dispatcher*' here may refer to any or all of these roles.